CrossRef/rest-api-doc/rest_api.md

 The API is generally RESTFUL and returns results in JSON.
 JSON formats returned by the API are documented [here](https://github.com/CrossRef/rest-api-doc/blob/master/api_format.md).

-The API will only work for CrossRef DOIs.
+The API will only work for Crossref DOIs.
 You can test the registration agency for a DOI using the following route:

 `http://api.crossref.org/works/{doi}/agency`

-Testing the following CrossRef DOI:
+Testing the following Crossref DOI:

 `10.1037/0003-066X.59.1.29`